-Thanks to those who participated in our Central Library Renewal survey!
-The survey has now closed and we are busy reviewing the results.
+Thanks to everyone who participated in our Central Library Renewal survey in February.
+We are currently reviewing the results.

 It sits at the heart of a city, and beats with the pulse of the people who live there.

 It represents the character of the city, peoples’ hopes for the future, and their pride in the community.

 Central library buildings are more than just structures.
 They’re built to represent the community itself, and to offer a common place that unites us and creates something we can all be proud of.
 It’s one of few public buildings through which we can build an identity reinforce our identity – something that represents Regina and everyone who lives here.

 Regina Public Library’s renewal of Central Library was initiated to ensure the people of Regina have a library that serves their needs and makes them proud – a building that enables us to provide quality programs and services far into the future.